gaolyLeo/ClipboardSync/readme.md

 ```bash
 pip install telethon pillow python-dotenv pywin32
 ```
+1. create a new bot on Telegram and obtain your bot token and chat ID
+2. apply for api credentials at [my.telegram.org](https://my.telegram.org)
-- Edit with your credentials from my.telegram.org
+3. Edit `main.py` with your credentials from my.telegram.org
-- - run the `ClipboardSync.py`
+4. run the `main.py`

 ### iOS Configuration
 - Import shortcuts from /ios_shortcuts folder